Taxinha/RepData_PeerAssessment2/PA2.md

 ## 20      EXTREME COLD   Injury   255
 ```

-Now we plot to show the which Weather Event has the bigger impact on the US Population Health
+Plotting the dataset above gives a better overview of which events have the most impact on US population health.

 ```r
 plotHarmfull <-